ldn-softdev/jtc/User Guide.md

 #### Wrapping walked entries into JSON object
 `-jj` let wrapping walked JSON elements into a _JSON object_.
-All the elements in JSON object must have labels, thus any walked elements which do not have labels (i.e. elements in _JSON array_ and root) will be ignored.
+All the elements in JSON object must have labels, thus any walked elements which do not have labels (i.e., elements in _JSON array_ and root) will be ignored.

 E.g., let's dump all values from `Jane`'s record and wrap them all into an object:
 ```